mrshmllow/wire/doc/guide/caveats/root.md

 ## Hardening `root` with Tailscale Checks

 [Tailscale](https://tailscale.com/kb/1151/what-is-tailscale) can place a OAuth check gate on any ssh user.
-This will require you re-authenticate with tailscale in a browser to deploy your nodes.
+This will require you re-authenticate with Tailscale in a browser to deploy your nodes.
 It looks like this:

 ```txt